-Maryam is a 4th year candidate in American Culture.
-Her research looks at martial arts during the black power movement in 60s and 70s, how martial arts were used in other social movements and how we can use and learn from this to build social movements.
-She explains, “I wanted to look at the long history of black vets doing martial arts.
-It is so interesting to learn how many black movements thought martial arts were crucial and practical because of the self-defense techniques.
-To build safe social movements, many leaders thought these skills were important, and they grew in prominence in black popular culture with influence over things like hip hop in 70s-90s.”
+Maryam is a fourth year candidate in American Culture.
+Her research looks at martial arts during the Black power movement in 60s and 70s, how martial arts were used in other social movements and how we can use and learn from this to build social movements.
+She explains, “I wanted to look at the long history of Black vets doing martial arts.
+It is so interesting to learn how many Black movements thought martial arts were crucial and practical because of the self-defense techniques.
+To build safe social movements, many leaders thought these skills were important, and they grew in prominence in Black popular culture with influence over things like hip hop in 70s-90s.”

 She came to U-M for her Ph.D. because of the excellent funding she receives as a Rackham Merit Fellow and because of the strength of the Departments of Afroamerican and African Studies and American Culture.
 American culture was a strong choice for her because of the various ethnic studies programs that are housed there.
 She shares, “While I’m in African American studies specifically, being able to talk to people who do Latino studies, Asian American studies, and Asian American Pacific Islander studies is important because my work treads into these fields.
 It lets me think about U.S. militarization in a deeper way and be in touch with so many students who do work in this space and interact with other scholars.”

 I’m interested in jobs from tenure track positions to working in a nonprofit.
 Overall, I want to find a career that allows me to teach self-defense in ways that empower people and make them feel better about themselves.